Devendra Pratap Pandey: Early life and education

-Pandey was born in a Saryupreen Brahmin family and hails from Gorakhpur and is an alumnus of St Mary's Carmel, Kendriya Vidyalaya Airforce Station, Gorakhpur, Kendriya Vidyalaya, IIT New Delhi and National Defence Academy, Khadakwasla Pune and Indian Military Academy, Dehradun.
+Devendra Pratap Pandey hails from Gorakhpur and is an alumnus of St Mary's Carmel, Kendriya Vidyalaya Airforce Station, Gorakhpur, Kendriya Vidyalaya, IIT New Delhi and National Defence Academy, Khadakwasla, Pune and Indian Military Academy, Dehradun.
 He also holds a master's degree in defence studies from University of Madras, Chennai and an M.Phil. in defence and management studies from Devi Ahilya Vishwavidyalaya, Indore.
-Pandey has attended the Defence Services Staff College, Wellington, and the National Defense University in Washington, D.C.
+He has also attended the Defence Services Staff College, Wellington, and the National Defense University in Washington, D.C.

-Career
+Military career

-Pandey was commissioned into 9th battalion The Sikh Light Infantry on 14 Dec 1985.
+He was commissioned into 9th battalion The Sikh Light Infantry on 14 December 1985.
 He has served in Counter-insurgency operations in Jammu and Kashmir.
 Qualified in high altitude warfare courses, he has commanded the 9th battalion The Sikh Light Infantry in north Siachen glacier and chushul sector of Eastern Ladakh.
 He also commanded a RR Sector.
 He also served as a military observer in Cambodia.